google/starlark-go/doc/spec.md

   element at a given integer index.
 Example: `list`.
 * `Mapping`: a mapping is an association of keys to values.
 Example: `dict`.

-Although all of Skylark's core data types for sequences implement at least the `Sequence` contract, it's possible for an application that embeds the Skylark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.
+Although all of Starlark's core data types for sequences implement at least the `Sequence` contract, it's possible for an application that embeds the Starlark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.

 Strings are not iterable, though they do support the `len(s)` and `s[i]` operations.
-Skylark deviates from Python here to avoid common pitfall in which a string is used by mistake where a list containing a single string was intended, resulting in its interpretation as a sequence of bytes.
+Starlark deviates from Python here to avoid common pitfall in which a string is used by mistake where a list containing a single string was intended, resulting in its interpretation as a sequence of bytes.

-Most Skylark operators and built-in functions that need a sequence of values will accept any iterable.
+Most Starlark operators and built-in functions that need a sequence of values will accept any iterable.

 It is a dynamic error to mutate a sequence such as a list, set, or